The Manual Compliance Approach: What It Actually Involves

 - Review vendor documentation for compliance claims

-- Track vendor algorithm updates (which trigger re-audit requirements)
+- Track vendor algorithm updates (which trigger re-audit requirements under laws like NYC's)

 - Negotiate vendor contracts for compliance support